petk/php-build-system/docs/php-installation.md

 }
 ```

-Above file *inherits* from the `unix-full` configuration preset of the root
+Above file *inherits* from the `all-enabled` configuration preset of the root
 default `CMakePresets.json` file and adjusts the PHP installation.

 To build and install using the new preset: